bluesky-social/atproto-website/content/specs/data-model.md

 - multicodec: `dag-cbor` (0x71) for links to data objects, and `raw` (0x55) for links to blobs
 - multihash: `sha-256` with 256 bits (0x12) is preferred

+The use of SHA-256 is a stable requirement in some contexts, such as the repository MST nodes.
+In other contexts, like referencing media blobs, there will likely be a set of "blessed" hash types which evolve over time.
+A balance needs to be struck between protocol flexibility on the one hand (to adopt improved hashes and remove weak ones), and ensuring broad and consistent interoperability throughout an ecosystem of protocol implementations.

 There are several ways to include a CID hash reference in an atproto object:

 - `link` field type (Lexicon type `cid-link`).
 In DAG-CBOR encodes as a binary CID (multibase type 0x00) in a bytestring with CBOR tag 42.
 In JSON, encodes as `$link` object (see above)